eaglewarrior/Machine-learning/README.md

 # Reinforcement Learning

 Reinforcement Learning is a branch of Machine Learning, also called Online Learning.
 It is used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
 It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
 Desired outcomes provide the AI with reward, undesired with punishment.
 Machines learn through trial and error.

+## Main points in reinforcement learning are:
+1. Input: The input should be an initial state from which the model will start
+2. Output: There are many possible output as there are variety of solution to a particular problem
+3. Training: The training is based upon the input, The model will return a state and the user will decide to reward or punish the model based on its output.
+4. The model keeps continues to learn.
+5. The best solution is decided based on the maximum reward.

     Upper Confidence Bound (UCB)
     Thompson Sampling